Angry-Potato/go-pay-me/JOURNAL.md

 It looks like it's possible to generate a swagger JSON file from scratch, then convert this file to AsciiDoc, and convert _that_ file to PDF.

 Spent some time testing, writing, and documenting a simple script tool that will convert a swagger JSON file to a PDF.
 The tool is dockerised for convenience.
 I just need to write a swagger file based on the given example payments list, and the PDF is taken care of!

+## 11th May

+Going to write the swagger file this morning, and look at possible GUI design tools.